exasol/public-knowledgebase/Database-Features/how-to-use-exasolution-r-sdk.md

 ## Example (Digit recognition)

 We will use a well-known machine learning algorithm for classifying handwritten digits.
 It is using a randomforest library, which is used to create decision trees for any kind of image.
 For a given training set and the actual result for each element, the library returns a decision tree that can be applied to other similar images, the test data.
 The data is stored pixel-wise (one value for each pixel).
-This How-To will focus on how to use the EXASolution R SDK and not focus on details of the algorithm or R. Further information on the algorithm and the data can be found[here](https://www.kaggle.com/c/digit-recognizer).
+This How-To will focus on how to use the EXASolution R SDK and not focus on details of the algorithm or R. Further information on the algorithm and the data can be found [here](https://www.kaggle.com/c/digit-recognizer).
 The example was chosen to show how easy it is to read or write data from or to EXASolution and how easy it is to deploy a given algorithm to an Exasol UDF.

 ## Prerequisites